Contractual Preconditions Regarding the Commencement of the Development of Hellinikon

 To address the frequent problem of lack of resources that such entities often face, there is a specific provision that one of its tasks is be the exclusive collection and management of any requiting fees and similar charges.

-Especially as per the Metropolitan Park, the investors in accordance with the contractual preconditions regarding the commencement of the development of Hellinikon, will fully and exclusively undertake both maintenance and protection of the Metropolitan Park, as well as its administration, management and utilization, ensuring that it will be kept open to the public, as a common area.
+Especially as per the Metropolitan Park LAMDA, in accordance with its contractual preconditions regarding the commencement of the development of Hellinikon, will fully and exclusively undertake both maintenance and protection of the Metropolitan Park, as well as its administration, management and utilization, ensuring that it will be kept open to the public, as a common area.

-However, the last two acts have been challenged by an application for annulment, which was discussed on 06.12.2019 and on which a decision is pending.
+Τhe last two acts had been challenged by an application for annulment, which was rejected by a decision of the Council of State on 05.05.2020.

 - Operating permit for a casino on the Property